Bojna Čavoglave: Controversy

-The first line of the song is "Za dom spremni", the salute infamously used by the Ustasha government during the time of the Independent State of Croatia (NDH).
-Due to the Ustasha genocide in the NDH, the song is considered highly controversial.
+The first line of the song is "Za dom spremni", the salute infamously used by the Ustaša government during the time of the Independent State of Croatia (NDH).
+Due to the Ustaša genocides in the NDH, the song is considered highly controversial.
 The High Misdemeanour Court of Croatia originally found the line to be a criminal offense, which risked a ban of the song.
 However, Thompson appealed the decision.
 The same High Misdemeanour Court accepted his appeal, allowing Thompson to use the salute in the song and in concerts.

 This controversy was further strengthened by the fact that Croatian association football fans were using the slogan and singing "Bojna Čavoglave", along with "Moja Hercegovina", a song by Herzegovinian Croat singer Mate Bulić, in the 2023 UEFA Nations League final.
 Other fans, who were on a flight to Zagreb from the 2022 FIFA World Cup in Qatar, also started singing "Bojna Čavoglave" on the plane.
-At a party in Zagreb, after returning from the World Cup, Croatia players Dejan Lovren and Marcelo Brozović also sang the song, together with "Anica − Kninska kraljica", another war song.
+At a party in Zagreb, after returning from the World Cup, Croatia players Dejan Lovren and Marcelo Brozović also sang the song, together with "Anica − Kninska kraljica", another one of Thompson's war songs.

+In December 2025, despite being told by local authorities in Zagreb not to use the Ustaša salute in the song "Bojna Čavoglave", Thompson did so regardless on 26 December 2025 at Arena Zagreb and was banned from holding a second concert the following day.
+This caused a political controversy, with Thompson's lawyer Andro Marijanović announcing legal action against Mayor of Zagreb Tomislav Tomašević, and calling for his overthrow and the overthrow of his We Can! party.

 Covers

 In 1994, the Italian band Attacco Frontale covered "Čavoglave" in Italian.

-Following the 2014 annexation of Crimea by the Russian Federation and subsequent outbreak of the Russo-Ukrainian War, a Ukrainian version, titled "Ми найсильніші" ("My naisylnishi"), appeared online.
-In 2022, following the Russian invasion of Ukraine, another Ukrainian version of "Čavoglave", titled "Солдати з України" ("Soldaty z Ukrainy"), was recorded by Ukrainian producer and soldier Detcom, its lyrics targeting Russia instead of Yugoslavia.
+Following the 2014 Russian annexation of Crimea and subsequent outbreak of the Russo-Ukrainian War, a Ukrainian version, titled "Ми найсильніші" ('My '), appeared online.
+In 2022, following the Russian invasion of Ukraine, another Ukrainian version of "Čavoglave", entitled "Солдати з України", was recorded by Ukrainian producer and soldier Detcom, its lyrics targeting Russia instead of Serbia.